bpvickers/csv_decision/README.md

  ```

 Note that there is no need to include an input column for `:node` in the decision
 table - it just needs to be present in the input hash.
-Also, `== :node` can be
+The expression, `== :node` should be
-shortened to just `:node`, so the above decision table may be simplified to:
+read as `:parent == :node`.
+It can also be shortened to just `:node`, so the above decision table
+may be simplified to:

  ```ruby
     data = <<~DATA